johnbcarpenter/USC_IML404/notes_md/ML_ANN.md

 <sup>^ [Wikipedia: DeepDream](https://en.wikipedia.org/wiki/DeepDream) </sup>

 You can do some pretty interesting things with the current version of [Google's Deep Dream Generator](https://deepdreamgenerator.com).

+Note: Deep Dream is built on a convolutional neural network (CNN), which is a deep learning subclass of ANNs -- differentiated by the use of convolutional layers, and a primary focus on computer vision/pixels.

 ## generative adversarial networks (GANs)
 Ian Goodfellow from the University of Montreal first described GANs in a [white paper from 2014](https://arxiv.org/abs/1406.2661) as